 The tests and scans you have to diagnose a lung NET give information about the type, stage and grade.
 This helps your doctor decide which treatment you need.

 The stage of a cancer tells you its size and whether it has spread.
-Find out about the different ways to stage lung NETs.
+Doctors use the number system or the TNM system to stage lung NETs.

 Small cell lung cancer, large cell neuroendocrine carcinoma, typical carcinoid and atypical carcinoid are the 4 types of lung NETs.